hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-rebuild-mail-domain user domain.tld

-The function rebuilds configuration files for a single domain.
+This function rebuilds configuration files for a single domain.

 *******************************************************************